Suckermouth

-In general many benthic dwelling or feeding fish will have a suckermouth feature.
-Many of these fishes originate from fast-moving waters, where the sucker allows the fish to 'stick' itself down without too much difficulty.
+Some tadpoles have a similar structure; the tadpoles of the purple frog (Nasikabatrachus sahyadrensis) bear an oral disc that is used to attach to their rocky substrate.

 Whilst all these fish have a limited sucking ability – they are able to swallow their food – it is not necessarily correct to assume that they can attach themselves to a submerged object by suction; though their behaviour may give that impression, the orientation of their fins and a flow of water can give sufficient downward force to temporarily attach themselves to an object.